 University utilizes ductless containment hood for bone DNA extraction

 Traditional DNA specimens gathered at crime and trauma scenes include hair, blood, saliva, and other bodily fluids.
 In most cases these are excellent sources for identifying human remains.
-Unfortunately, if a body is severely decomposed, exposed to extreme environmental conditions, or only skeletal remains are found, it makes recovering DNA that much more difficult.
-In… Learn More
+Unfortunately, if a body is severely decomposed, exposed to extreme environmental conditions, or only skeletal remains are found, it makes recovering DNA that much more difficult….
+Learn More